How Much Do Cable Railings Cost in 2025?

 Labor

-Professional installation of a cable railing system costs between $20 and $50 per linear foot on average.
+Most professionals charge between $20 and $50 per linear foot for the cost of installing a stair railing system.
+If your contractor bills by the hour, plan on spending $50 to $100 per hour.
 While obtaining multiple quotes can help you find a competitive rate, it's important to choose an experienced contractor to ensure quality workmanship and safe installation.

 Cable Railing Costs by Cable Type

-The type of cable material you choose significantly impacts the overall cost of your railing system.
-Here's what you can expect for different cable types:
+The type of cable material you choose has a significant impact on the overall cost of your railing system.
+Here's what you can expect for different cable types.

 Galvanized carbon steel$0.35–$0.45